 That would be a BIG mistake though because a crack would form over time right where the two pieces meet.

-My first measurement was at the top of the door.
-I grabbed the dimension from the wall to the top left corner of the doorway.
+Our first measurement was at the top of the door.
+We grabbed the dimension from the wall to the top left corner of the doorway.